AqwamCreates/DataPredict/docs/API/ExperienceReplays/NStepExperienceReplay.md

 # [API Reference](../../API.md) - [ExperienceReplays](../ExperienceReplays.md) - NStepExperienceReplay

 It is used to update the models from experiences stored in the experience replay object.
-It uses longer action-state sequences to enhance reinforcement learning.
+It uses longer experience sequences to enhance reinforcement learning.

 ## Constructors